Exploring Representational Disparities Between Multilingual and Bilingual Translation Models: Limitations

 Additionally, our conclusions focus on encoder-decoder models, but there is growing interest in decoder-only translation models whose isotropic behavior may differ.

 Finally, our work focuses only on the characterization of representational capacity differences between model types, and not on the improvement of representational capacity of one-to-many models.
-However, we hope this work provides insight into the development of future modeling techniques for models with high multilingual interference.
+However, we hope this work provides insight into the development of future modeling techniques for models with multilingual decoders.